embuxLinux/embuxlinux.github.io/source/install_raspberry.md

 ## Requirements

 * **Raspberry Pi:** A Raspberry Pi.
-This document covers Raspberry Pis 3 and 4.
+This document covers Raspberry Pis 3 to 5.
 Other Raspberry Pis are supported officially but are less common and thus not documented here.
 This device will later be referred to as a "Pi".
 * **Computer:** Besides a Pi, a larger computer.
 * **SD Card:** An SD card.
 This is where the Embux system will be stored.
 Pis do not have a hard disk so they rely on portable storage solutions like SD cards.
 A USB is also supported. **Don't flash the old Pi OS SD card, as we will be keeping it as a backup.**